dbt-msft/jaffle_shop_mssql/training.md

 1. Let's load the CSV files into our data warehouse.
 Run `dbt seed` in the command line.
    * Once you've gotten the green "Completed Successfully" message, you can view the tables you just materialized in Azure Data Studio or SSMS.
 They are generated as **Tables** and can be found in the **Tables** folder with your schema in the name.
 You should see 3 tables get generated: `raw_customers`, `raw_orders`, and `raw_payments`

-#### 1. Materialization
+#### 1. Create models

 There are 3 different checkpoints for models in the dbt framework, listed below.
-To read more on how dbt projects are structured, check out this thread [here](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355).
+To read more on how dbt projects are structured, check out this [article](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355) by Claire Carroll, dbt Community Manager.
 * **Sources** - raw data, i.e. the tables we created in the previous step
 * **Staging Models** - used for renaming columns, recasting, or any other transformations needed in order for the model to be in a consistent format; created from **sources** and have a 1:1 relationship with their respective source table
 * **Marts Models** - contains all necessary business logic with more complex transformations (joins, window functions, etc); created from **staging models**